leancloud/filter-service/README.md

 Filter: "check-set-bench" deleted.
 ```

 This is tested on my machine with java 1.8.0_181, 2.3 GHz Intel Core i5 cpu and 16G mem.
-Please remember to run several times to warm up JVM before beging your real test.
+Please remember to run several times to warm up JVM before your real test.
 You can see from the result above that Filter-Service can process more than 60k requests per seconds.
 I think it's good enough in most cases.

 ## Doc service